prajjwaldangal/programming-practice/QuestionClassification/README.md

 classifiy into coarse class then into fine class.
 My approach classifies it directly into fine classes thanks to the use of Recurrent Neural Network (RNN).

-Also, thanks to Denny Britz and WILDML.
+Also, thanks to Denny Britz and WILDML as well as Roozbeh Shirvani and Ram Hari Dahal.

 Referece: